westonkl/Housing-Price-Prediction/README.md

 # Housing-Price-Prediction
-Predicted housing prices with several different regression models and xgboost.
+Predicted housing prices with ridge, lasso, and elastic regression models and xgboost.